Cottonwood Crossing, Kansas by Doug Holdread, 2005. From the interpretive panel.

 On November 14, 1860, a post office was established at Moore’s Ranch site, with A.A.
 Moore serving as the postmaster.
 At that time, the mail wagons and stagecoaches began running along the trail.

-In 1861, the town of Marion was laid out, and Abraham Moore kept the ranch but moved to Marion, where he established the first store.
-In 1862 he married Nancy O. Waterman, and the following year, they had the first native white child in Marion County.
+In 1861, the town of Marion was established, and Abraham Moore retained ownership of the ranch but relocated to Marion, where he opened the first store.
+In 1862, he married Nancy O. Waterman, and the following year, they had the first native white child in Marion County.

 Upon the organization of Marion County in 1865, Moore was elected county treasurer and a state representative.